Scout Village Leader

 - Working with co-leader, establish the daily routine/program schedule for the young people in the program.
 Routines may vary based on the age of children and may include free play, crafts, reading, music, nature exploration, etc.

-- Communicate with the staff families of Scout Village campers regarding any special needs or issues involving their children.
+- Communicate with the staff families of Scout Village campers regarding any special needs or emerging issues involving their children.

 - When not with Scout Village, participate in all community activities, such as Flag Raising, meals, Evening Reflection, special days, and Night’s Doings.